Latest Celestia (TIA) News Update

 2. Proof-of-Governance Proposal (23 June 2025)

 What this means: This is neutral-to-bullish for TIA.
-Lower inflation could boost token scarcity, but success depends on governance participation and revenue growth from network usage.
+While reduced inflation could boost scarcity, the transition risks destabilizing validator participation if rewards become insufficient.

 Conclusion